danielmriley/vesper/docs/build_plans/build_plan_chapter3.md

 ## 5. Potential Pitfalls

+-   **Memory Allocation Overhead**: Currently, `Storage` calls `hipMalloc`/`free` directly.
+In high-performance deep learning, this is too slow.
+In future chapters, we should implement a **Caching Allocator** (memory pool) to reuse allocations.
+The `Storage` interface is designed to allow this swap later without changing the public API.
 -   **Incorrect `delete`**: Using `delete` instead of `delete[]` for memory allocated with `new char[]` is undefined behavior.
 -   **Move Assignment Self-Assignment**: The `if (this != &other)` check in the move assignment operator is crucial to prevent an object from destructing its own data before moving it.
 -   **Error Handling**: The `hipMalloc` call can fail.
 We throw a `std::runtime_error`, which is a reasonable default.
 More advanced error handling could be added later.